This post may contain affiliate links. Please read my affiliate policy.

 Craving more mango magic?
 These fruity, plant-based drinks are perfect for cooling off and soaking up those summer vibes.
 Try one of these refreshing recipes next:

-If you make this Mexican mangonada recipe, Iโ€™d love to hear how it turned out in the comment box below.
+If you make this mangonada recipe, I’d love to hear how it turned out in the comment box below.
 Your feedback helps me and all the readers in this community.
-And if youโ€™re interested in more plant-based recipes (and exclusive content), sign up for my weekly recipe newsletter.
+And if you’re interested in more plant-based recipes (and exclusive content), sign up for my weekly recipe newsletter.

-Crazy Good Mangonada Recipe (Chamoyada)
+Mangonada Smoothie (Chamoyada)

 Blend up this vibrant mangonada recipe for the ultimate summer refreshment!
-This Mexican-inspired drink combines juicy mango, tangy lime, and a swirl of sweet chamoy for a perfect balance of sweet, spicy, and tart flavors.
+This Mexican-inspired smoothie combines juicy mango, tangy lime, and a swirl of sweet chamoy for a perfect balance of sweet, spicy, and tart flavors.
 It's a fun and flavorful treat that's as bold as it is delicious!

 Prep: 10 minutes